Concepts

 Q: What exactly is a bulk sheet?

 Q: Why should I save the bulk sheet?
+Does it help devise the best Amazon PPC strategy?

 A: Saving the bulk sheet will keep track of your current bids and budgets for all your campaigns.

 A: So that you can preserve the bids & budgets from a period of certainty. i.e. a period when your account was performing well.
+This will inform your present Amazon PPC strategy.

 Bids and budgets monitored over a period